-Asparagus does not appreciate weed competition, especially during the first two years of growth.
-Make sure to remove any undesirable growth as soon as it appears.
+Asparagus does not appreciate weed competition, especially during the first two years of growth, so remove any undesirable vegetation as soon as it appears.
 To help suppress the weeds, spread two to three inches of mulch.

 At the first hard frost, cut back the yellow foliage to the ground and add some compost to the bed.
-Sometimes a few spears appear in the winter if it is not cold enough, and they are edible.
+Sometimes, a few spears may appear during mild winters in the winter.

-Asparagus beetle is the main pest that could destroy your asparagus.
+The asparagus beetle is the leading pest that could destroy your asparagus.
 The insect overwinters in the plant debris, which you must discard immediately after cutting it back.
-If you encounter a beetle feeding on your asparagus, just hand puck it or use an organic insecticide in case of an infestation.
+If you encounter a beetle feeding on your asparagus, just hand pick it or use an organic insecticide in case of an infestation.

-Asparagus is another great vegetable to add to your diet, especially that it is low in calories.
-It is a powerful antioxidant with its high load of vitamin C, E, and flavonoids.
+Asparagus is another great vegetable to add to your diet.
+It is low in calories and a powerful antioxidant with its high load of vitamin C, E, and flavonoids.
 It is also high in fiber, which promotes good gut health.

 What causes the strange pee smell?